Low-cost representation of taxpayers with controversies before the U.S. Tax Court

 • We will engage every indulgence to encourage cooperative service during our interactions with IRS representatives and the Office of Chief Counsel.

 • We are especially sensitive to the number of billing hours that tax practitioners can accrue as well as the ever-mounting expenses that can build during the evidentiary collection and research evaluation, negotiations, settlement-attempts, and sometimes, the inevitable pre-trial and litigation processes.
-For these reasons, we propose a low-cost flat-fee so the client budget payment before services are rendered.
+For these reasons, we propose a low-cost flat-fee so the client can budget payment before services are rendered.

 • We will explain in detail our strategy, listen to your assessments, accept your doubts and try our best to assuage your concerns and then await your informed consent before we proceed.
 If you come to us with private counsel then we will listen to their opinions as well.
 But at the end of the day, we must be sure that you are comfortable with us being in charge.
-After all, practice in the U.S. Tax Court and the district courts occurs within our legal domain.
+After all, practice in the U.S. Tax Court occurs within our legal domain.

 Step One | Consultation